Big-data-Group-97/Learning-From-Netwok-Project-/Final Report/Final Report.md

 As such, these random networks can be analyzed directly under percolation theory as infinite-dimension lattices, and have well-defined critical exponents.
 Specifically, $\gamma_p$ = 1, $\beta_p$ = 1 and $\nu$ = 1/2.

-The Expected threshold we get for random networks is $f_c = 1-\frac{1}{\braket{k}}$.
+The Expected threshold we get for random networks is $f_c = 1-\frac{1}{ \langle k \rangle}$.
 This result comes also from the fact that random networks such as these follow a Poisson distribution for node degrees, which makes the threshold computation easier.

 ## Impact of random failures